callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Joseph was born in 1917 and died in Vilnius, Lithuania on 9th April 2015.

 If the earlier information is correct then the Solomons moved around quite a bit with three different addresses in the first 9 months of their marriage.
 This wasn't uncommon when immigrants were trying to establish themselves and get steady work.
-It was also a normal way of life for many a poor immigrant who struggled until the day they died.
+It was also a normal way of life for many a poor person who struggled until the day they died.

 After Esther was born, they seem to have settled down for a while as their next five children were all born in 2 New Buildings, Booth Street, which was a continuation of Princes Street at the time, and was later joined with it, eventually becoming Princelet Street.